Your local guide to the Sussex Flea Market!

 Blankets and rope are also a good idea if you are shopping for furniture or other large, easily damaged items.

-Weather conditions on Flea Market weekend can range from blazing hot temperatures in the 30s to rains that turn the grounds into a muddy mess.
+Note: Weather conditions on Flea Market weekend can range from blazing hot temperatures in the 30s to rain that turns the grounds into a muddy mess.

 Bring lots of small currency.
 Loonies, toonies, fives and ten-dollar bills are best.
 This makes it easier